 (November 10, 2023) Each line on the Izbet Sartah Ostracon (pottery shard) was written by different people, probably students.
 The top section is an analysis on the cause of a minor drought and on why the threads of the life network are not working as they should.
 The newest student wrote the last line which was an "abc" list for the last line yet he or she got a few things wrong.

 Translation in Akkadian (Levant Text 6)(read left to right.
 Capital letters on object.
 Small letters are inferred Inner vowels)

-- Motion-powers are exciting this magic.
+- Motion-powers are excited by these astrology-magic-powers.
 Motion-powers …

-- Magical correspondences are affecting the divine threads of Hu.
-This magic is going without Ayu. [missing word] is coming near the nourishments.
+- The same astrology-magic is affecting the divine threads of Hu.
+That astrology-magic is lacking Ayu. [missing word] is pasturing the nourishments.
 Thu [ ].

 - Envy detaches the threads.
 The Revealer is paralyzed.
-This magic lacks awareness.
-Thread elimination is inhibiting the grazing.
-The motion-powers lack supporters.
+Those astrological-powers are lacking awareness.
+Emanations are blocking the threads.
+The pasture's (night sky) motion-powers are lacking attendants (owls).
 The lack of divine-birds for the life-powers [ ]

 - (student) A B G D E Ḫ Z Ṭ W K L M N S I ’ Š P Q Ṣ T (missed the R, conflated P and Q signs, and reversed signs for B and L)

 Line 1 states the common view that motion powers move the fertility fluids through the life network of Atu (Hu and Ba'al)